Alternative Routes to Licensure

 - Coursework: Take Intermediate or College Algebra (i.e. Math 1010 or 1050, or BYU Math 110) or Calculus I coursework from a regionally accredited university or college and show transcripts that have a C grade or higher (not C-) for the course.

 Hopefully these options will help you as you move towards getting your ARL application approved for Elementary Education.

 Elementary Education participant’s take at least 6 General Pedagogy Classes, and 4 Methods courses , and the Praxis testing as part of the licensing process after they are hired.
-Early childhood participants [kindergarten only] take 6 General Pedagogy Courses, 4 methods courses, and at least 1 additional Kindergarten/Early Childhood course and the Praxis testing.
+Early childhood participants (kindergarten only) take 6 General Pedagogy Courses, 4 methods courses, and at least 1 additional Kindergarten/Early Childhood course and the Praxis testing.
 Special Education participants take at least 4 General Pedagogy Courses, 6 Special Education specific courses, and the Praxis testing as part of the licensing process after they are hired.
-A few subject areas have the option of either Coursework/Testing or a Competency Route (such as ABCTE for Sp.
-Ed.).
-Please do not enroll in ABCTE unless you have received an ARL plan with specific options for this because Utah doesn’t accept the ABCTE program otherwise.
+A few subject areas have the option of either Coursework/Testing or a Competency Route (such as ABCTE for Special Education).
+Please do not enroll in ABCTE unless you have received an ARL plan with specific options for this because Utah doesn't’t accept the ABCTE program otherwise.